FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/blocks/Blocks-Tutorial.rst

 tutorial uses the *Blocks Programming Tool* to help you get started quickly.

-The FTC Blocks Programming Tool is a visual design tool that lets programmers use a web browser to create, edit and save their *op modes*.
+The Blocks Programming Tool is a visual design tool that lets programmers use a web browser to create, edit and save their *op modes*.

 *FIRST* recommends getting starting with Blocks, even if you are an experienced programmer.
-Using Blocks is the *easiest* and *fastest* way to get acquainted with the FTC Control System!
+Using Blocks is the *easiest* and *fastest* way to get acquainted with the Control System!

 .. image:: images/BlocksPicture1.jpg
    :align: center